the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `oracle` - entities that connect blockchains to external systems, thereby enabling smart contracts to execute based upon inputs and outputs from the real world; a way for the decentralized ecosystem to access existing data sources, legacy systems, and advanced computations (blockchain middleware); also `oracle manipulation` via flash loans etc...

-`proof of concept` a piece of code that concretely demonstrates that the vulnerability is exploitable; 100Proof's [sample](https://github.com/one-hundred-proof/notional-flash-attack)
+`proof of concept` - piece of code that demonstrates the vulnerability is exploitable; 100Proof's [sample](https://github.com/one-hundred-proof/notional-flash-attack)

-`private functions` - with function parameters, it's convention to start private function names with an underscore (_):
+`private functions` - it's convention to start private function names with an underscore (_):
 ```
-function _createZombie(string memory _name, uint _dna) private {}
+function _functionname() private {}
 ```

 `private relay` - "flash bots protect; no one sees transaction and can't front run it" per 32:50 of [Dan Robinson AMA](https://www.youtube.com/watch?v=Lz7g0ny99jk)